Monaco residence permit (carte de séjour): procedure and requirements

 Generally required documents

-- Proof of housing in Monaco (lease or property deed)
+- Proof of housing in Monaco (lease, property deed or a utility bill)

 - Proof of financial resources